adjacentlink/emane-guide/guide/site/preface.md

-The *emane-guide* is for anyone interested in using the [*Extendable Mobile Ad-hoc Network Emulator*](https://github.com/adjacentlink/emane) (*EMANE*) for research and/or development of wireless communication systems.
+The *emane-guide* is for anyone interested in using the [*Extendable Mobile Ad-hoc Network Emulator*](https://github.com/adjacentlink/emane) (*EMANE*) for research and development of wireless communication systems.

-This guide assumes that you are familiar with basic wireless communication concepts and have a working knowledge of the Linux command line.
-The material presented throughout this guide is done in a broadly accessible manner.
-Networking tools and operating system components, such as Linux Containers, are used throughout the examples that accompany this guide.
+The *emane-guide* assumes that you are familiar with basic wireless communication concepts and have a working knowledge of the Linux command line.
+The material presented throughout the guide is done in a broadly accessible manner.
+Networking tools and operating system components, such as Linux Containers, are used throughout the accompanying examples.
 If you find that you require more information or direction using any of these, there is ample documentation readily available on the Internet.

 ## How to Use This Guide

-This guide is designed to be read in sequence, with each chapter building on the previous.
-This guide comes with a set of examples, so you will want to clone the latest version from [GitHub](https://github.com) and try each of the examples yourself.
+The *emane-guide* is designed to be read in sequence, with each chapter building on the previous.
+The *emane-guide* comes with a set of examples, so you will want to clone the latest version from [GitHub](https://github.com) and give each a try.

 ```text
 $ git clone https://github.com/adjacentlink/emane-guide
 ```

-Some sections of this guide that focus on internal and external APIs will make more sense if you have a programming background, specifically experience with C++, Python, and Google Protocol Buffers.
+Some sections of the guide that focus on internal and external APIs will make more sense if you have a programming background, specifically experience with C++, Python, and Google Protocol Buffers.
 None of which are a prerequisite for using *EMANE*, but if